kkohbrok/mimi-metadata-minimalization/draft-kohbrok-mimi-metadata-minimalization.md

 verifies that they belong to the same user as the `requester_client_credential` in the connection request.

-Alice sees that Bob has accepted her connection request by joining the room and can decrypt Bob's ConnectionResponse using the connection response key she initially included in the connection request.
+Bob joining the room signals to Alice that Bob has accepted her connection request.
+Alice can decrypt Bob's ConnectionResponse in the join message's AAD using the connection response key she initially included in the connection request.

 Both Alice and Bob now share a room and can derive identity link keys for each other's clients, which in turn allows them to add each other to rooms.